-USPS (name) NALC (name)
+USPS (name)NALC (name) (Signature) (Signature)

-(signature) (signature)

 Date

-NOTE: Under no circumstances will route adjustments be implemented unless both the NALC & USPS District Evaluation and Adjustment Team members have signed off on the adjustments.
+NOTE: Under no circumstances will route adjustments be implemented unless both the union and management District Evaluation and Adjustment Team members have signed off on the adjustments.

 This agreement is without prejudice to the position of either party in this or any other matter.
-The procedures described in this agreement will be utilized solely for the purpose of implementing the Modified Interim Alternate Route Adjustment Process, and may be cited only for purposes of enforcing the terms of the agreement.
-Termination of this agreement pursuant to the paragraph below shall not affect completion of the Modified Interim Alternate Route Adjustment Process or invalidate any adjustments made as a result of that process.
+The procedures described in this agreement will be utilized solely for the purpose of implementing the JARAP, and may be cited only for purposes of enforcing the terms of the agreement.
+Termination of this agreement pursuant to the paragraph below shall not affect completion of the JARAP or invalidate any adjustments made as a result of that process.

-Either party may terminate this agreement if 1) the Postal Service implements a route adjustment process other than as provided by this agreement, pursuant to Section 271 of Handbook M-39, or by mutual agreement; 2) the Memorandum of Understanding Re: Assignment of City Delivery is terminated pursuant to the last paragraph of that MOU; 3) either party fails in good faith to live up to its obligations under the Memorandum of Understanding Re: Assignment of City Delivery or 4) the Memorandum of Understanding Re: Assignment of City Delivery is invalidated, in whole or in part, by a decision of an arbitrator, a court, the National Labor Relations Board or by any other forum.
+Either party may terminate this agreement if; 1) the Postal Service implements a route adjustment process other than as provided by this agreement, pursuant to Section 271 of Handbook M-39, or by mutual agreement; 2) the Memorandum of Understanding Re: Assignment of City Delivery is terminated pursuant to the last paragraph of that Memorandum of Understanding; 3) either party fails in good faith to live up to its obligations under the Memorandum of Understanding Re: Assignment of City Delivery or 4) the Memorandum of Understanding Re: Assignment of City Delivery or 4) the Memorandum of an arbitrator, a court, the National Labor Relations Board or by any other forum.